krishnan-mani/EDA/steps.md

 - create a queue
 - send message
 - receive message
+  - demonstrate visibility timeout
+  - demonstrate messages moved to DLQ

 ### using ruby code

 - consume message successfully
-- fail to consume message
-- repeated failures result in moving the message to DLQ
 - publish a number of messages

 ### in the console